 teenage 6-year-old daughter.
 He is currently serving a 30-year sentence at Fort Leavenworth, Kan., but is appealing the case (USA Today does not say what part of his case he is appealing).

-Stebbins received the Silver Star for his incredible act of heroism that day — he was shot several times and had to be literally dragged to safety due to his injuries.
+Stebbins received the Silver Star for his incredible act of heroism that day–he was shot several times and had to literally be dragged to safety due to his injuries.

 Personally, that sort of story would be more interesting as a movie than simply doing a film of Bowden’s excellent book.
-Never having been through a war (or any sort of deadly violent personal conflict) its hard to imagine what someone like Spec.
+Never having been through a war (or any sort of deadly violent personal conflict) it is hard to imagine what someone like Spec.
 Shawn Nelson has had to deal with.
 He was an M-60 gunner and Bowden makes it very clear in his book that although Nelson initially tried to shoot selectively at combatants and avoid hitting civilians, as huge throngs of people surged toward him he was forced to fire indiscriminately into the crowd.